rsheasby/fasthttp-routing/README.md

 # fasthttp-routing

+# DON'T USE ME
+**This is a fork of fasthttp-routing modified to allow sending invalid protocol headers.
+Unless you're doing what I'm doing (sending deliberately invalid responses), you shouldn't use this fork.
+Use the original instead.**

 [![GoDoc](https://godoc.org/github.com/qiangxue/fasthttp-routing?status.png)](http://godoc.org/github.com/qiangxue/fasthttp-routing)
 [![Go Report](http://goreportcard.com/badge/qiangxue/fasthttp-routing)](http://goreportcard.com/report/qiangxue/fasthttp-routing)

 ## Description

-fasthttp-routing is a Go package that is adapted from [ozzo-routing](https://github.com/go-ozzo/ozzo-routing) to provide fast and powerful routing features for the high-performance [fasthttp](https://github.com/valyala/fasthttp) server.
+fasthttp-routing is a Go package that is adapted from [ozzo-routing](https://github.com/go-ozzo/ozzo-routing) to provide fast and powerful routing features for the high-performance [fasthttp](https://github.com/rsheasby/fasthttp) server.
 The package has the following features:

 * middleware pipeline architecture, similar to that of the [Express framework](http://expressjs.com).